Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Introduction

 \subsection{Organization}

-The remainder of the paper is organized as follows: Section \ref{sec:model} describes the stochastic games model and covers background results on Q-learning and value learning; Section \ref{sec:epsilon-paths} defines $\epsilon$-revision paths and proves that symmetric games have the $\epsilon$-revision paths property for all $\epsilon \geq 0$.
-A number of approximation results, concerning quantization of the policy sets and perturbations of policies, are presented in Section \ref{sec:approx-results}.
-The architecture and paradigm of the main algorithm is presented in Section \ref{sec:paradigm}.
-Our algorithm and main theorem is presented in Section \ref{sec:main}.
-A simulation study is summarized in Section~\ref{sec:simulation}.
-Some discussion about the limitations and consequences of this work is provided in Section~\ref{sec:discussion}.
+The remainder of the paper is organized as follows: Section \ref{sec:model} describes the stochastic games model and presents background results.
+Section \ref{sec:epsilon-paths} introduces $\epsilon$-satisficing paths and proves structural results for symmetric $N$-player games and general two-player games.
+Building on these structural results, in Sections~\ref{sec:oracle} and \ref{sec:full-algorithm}, we develop an independent learning algorithm for $N$-player symmetric games and give convergence guarantees.
+The results of a simulation study are summarized in Section~\ref{sec:simulation}.
+Additional discussion on related and future work is given in Section~\ref{sec:discussion}.
 The final section concludes.
-All proofs omitted from the body of the text can be found in the technical appendices.
+Proofs omitted from the body of the text are given in the appendices.